imNCNUwilliam/classify-rv32i/README.md

 The draft RV32I assembly almost complete the implementation with these fundamental function calls, so what should be revised is the substitutions of several `mul` instructions to RV32I instructions?
 Similarly, I assume that caller is responsible for checking the validation of both the two counts.
 Besides, the other test case for `Two classifications` is finished in the same time?

 #### debug route 1: anatomy of the input and output matrices
 I would like to observe input and output matrices, and then try aforementioned stages to obtain the result as well as compare the workload result.
-However, input and output matrices for this Neural Network Classifier are all binary files, but `hexdump` tool can be used to view their contents.
+However, input and output matrices for this Neural Network Classifier are all binary files.
+Nevertheless, `hexdump` tool can be used to view their contents.
 Following are the matrices for workloads classify-1 and classify-2.
 Assumed that the binary file is stored with 32-bit little-endian format, the binary file can be decoded as the corresponding integer arrays.

           :classify-rv32i$ hexdump tests/classify-1/input.bin
           0000000 0003 0000 0001 0000 0001 0000 0001 0000